BackdoorTech/Beast-ORM/README.md

 ## Retrieving objects
+The query is not executed as soon as the function is called
 ### Retrieving all objects
 The simplest way to retrieve objects from a table is to get all of them.
 To do this, use the all()
 ```javascript